 In What Zone Does Korean Ginseng Grow Best?

-Korean ginseng grows best in U.S. Department of Agriculture plant hardiness zones 3 through 8.
-It will not thrive in warm climates.
+Korean ginseng grows best in U.S. Department of Agriculture plant hardiness zones 5 or 6 through 9.
+American ginseng tolerates colder climates, growing as a perennial in zones 3 through 7.

 When Should You Plant Korean Ginseng?